back to blog

 • Water flow alarm

-They will also check for any necessary repairs or obstructions that would prevent the system from protection your building’s life and property in the event of a fire emergency.
+They’ll also check for any necessary repairs or obstructions that would prevent the system from protecting your building’s life and property in the event of a fire emergency.

-If you own a building in the Houston, Texas area and need to schedule your annual fire sprinkler inspection, call the experts at Kauffman Co. today at (713) 893-1090.
+If you own a building in the Houston, Texas, area and need to schedule your annual fire sprinkler inspection, contact the experts at Kauffman Co. today.

 There are other components of your fire sprinkler system that require certain maintenance and replacement at different intervals:

-If your fire sprinkler system is ever damaged or requires repair, regular maintenance should not be your solution.
-Call a professional fire protection company—they will be able to fix your system and ensure that your building remains safe and up to code.
+If your fire sprinkler system is ever damaged or requires repair, regular maintenance shouldn’t be your solution.
+Call a professional fire protection company — they can fix your system and ensure that your building remains safe and up to code.

 Whether your commercial building is small, or you run a large chain restaurant, paying attention to your fire safety systems is important to help you protect lives and reduce risks in the event of a fire.
-If your sprinkler heads have not been cleaned for some time, you may incur the following risks:
+If your sprinkler heads haven’t been cleaned for some time, you may incur these risks:

 • Delayed or unpredictable response rate